felix-dumit/BFTask-Extras/README.md

 ```

 ##BFTask+Timeout
 Allows you to create tasks that expire after a certain interval.
 Useful for network operations.
+The tasks will error with domain=`BFTaskErrorDomain` and code = `kBFTimeoutError`.
 There are two ways to do this:
 ####BFTaskCompletionSource
 Create a BFTaskCompletionSource that expires after a set interval: